 Now let’s say you want to go further and wants to refer to a worksheet in the workbook “Book1” and the code for this would be:

 You know what it means, Right?
 But let me tell you.
-In the above code, after referring to the workbook “Book1” you have referred to the worksheet “Sheet1” which is further part of the workbook.
+In the above code, after referring to the workbook “Book1” you have referred to the worksheet “Sheet1” which is a further part of the workbook.

 Let’s go a bit further.
 Let’s refer to a specific cell in the worksheet “Sheet1” and the code for this would be:

 Before you ask, let me tell you this.
-In the above code, you referred to the cell A1 which is in the worksheet “Sheet1” of the workbook “Book1”.
+In the above code, you referred to cell A1 which is in the worksheet “Sheet1” of the workbook “Book1”.